shivasankarka/hdf5-mojo/README.md

 ## Overview

+`hdf5-mojo` wraps the HDF5 C library and exposes it through a high-level, h5py-style API: open/create files, create groups and datasets, read and write array data, and manage attributes, all with Mojo-native types.

+It covers most of the basic features needed for working with datasets.
+Full HDF5 feature parity is not a goal yet — see [Known limitations](#known-limitations) for what's missing.

+## Motivation

 I'm working on porting some particle physics simulation libraries to Mojo.
-Since HDF5 is widely used there, I wrote these bindings to make it easier to use HDF5 datasets directly from Mojo!
+Since HDF5 is widely used there, I wrote these bindings to make it easier to use HDF5 datasets directly from Mojo, and built out the features my own projects needed first.

-It has most of the basic features needed for working with datasets (and for my current projects :) ).
 Full HDF5 feature parity might come later if I get more free time.

 ## Features